codingPhuc/IRL-learning-value-2/collage/Golden  West/Golden West Community College.md

 - [x] Will joining a club increase my metrics?
 - [x] Can I transfer to another community college?
 - [ ] ask  why  is it that he get to take  community  collage again  ? what is  his legal status
-	- [ ] can you study major forever  to stay in the USA  ?
+	- [x] can you study major forever  to stay in the USA  ?
-- [ ] ask  Tai  about his  bus  path  how can  you travel  for free on the bus
+- [x] ask  Tai  about his  bus  path  how can  you travel  for free on the bus
 - [ ]  ask for does volunteer help when considering admission
 - [ ] what type of volunteer   ?
 - [ ] how does point scoring  work in university
 - [ ] the timely care health app  is not good right now  so try again latter
+- [ ] Why is my email not receiving message from third party  ?
 ##  question to find out
-- [ ] which department should you go for general education
+- [x] which department should you go for general education
 - [ ] how to form relationship with collage kid here ?
 ## question to ask student
 - [x] did you  transfer  to another community collage ?